buildout/buildout.github.com/source/about/index.rst

 Issue tracker
 -------------

-Bugs and other issues are tacked at Launchpad_.
+Bugs and other issues are tracked at Launchpad_.
 Feel free to submit issues.

 .. _Launchpad: https://bugs.launchpad.net/zc.buildout/